amilash/Product-Development-Process/README.md

 [Project Closeout](#Project-Closeout)

 ## Business Development Phase:

+**Goal** Understand the value that the Consulting/Product Devlopment Team can help with and the context that exsists in, the "Why", and define and approve an SOW and Project Scope and Budget that for a Project Team to develop a Product within.

 + Client Account Discovery Meeting - (Biz Dev, Client, Dept Lead)
-+ Discuss services, and expertise we offer.
++ Discuss services, and expertise Project Team can offer.
 + Assess client needs and engagement possibilities or specific project needs over next 12 months
 + Define what we could do for them
 + Project RFP Call - Project/Product Goals, Deliverables, Milestones, features, requirements - (Biz Dev, PM Lead, Design Lead, Client)
 + Technical Call - Details, environments, technical reqs/limitations, → Estimation.
 (PM, Tech Lead)
-+ SOW Creation - Biz Dev Attempts to gather some of the information in this: Project SOW Proposal Plan Template
++ SOW Creation - Biz Dev Attempts to gather some of the information in this: Project SOW Proposal Plan Template.
+Including the PM and Tech Lead here is critial to ensuring that your contact operates in reality and sets your team up for success in delivery.
     - Project/Product Manager Lead is then responsible for getting input from a Design and Technical Lead and creating a high level estimate and project plan that operates in reality and could be reasonably delivere on with enough room/time to complete and deliver sucessfully.
     - This goes back to Biz Dev resource to put into a contract SOW along with pricing and team size and skills list.
     - SOW draft is sent through Operations to get MSA and SOW approved ingternally